"Minted Millennials is reader supported. When you click on links through this site, we may earn an affiliate commission."

 One thing to consider is the cost other platforms charge to invest in the US and Australian markets, like CommSec Pocket, NAB and SelfWealth.
 It is also worth noting Stake is not a micro investing platform, so if you have small amounts of funds to invest, look at Spaceship Voyager or Raiz Invest.

 Sign Up Process

 As with most businesses these days, you can take advantage of their sign up bonuses.
-With Stake, if you sign up using a referral code like this, you will win a free share of either GoPro, Dropbox the much coveted Nike or now a mystery share!
+With Stake, if you sign up using a referral code like, you will win a free share of either GoPro, Dropbox the much coveted Nike or now a mystery share!

 This referral sign up bonus has been going for a few years now, and I love how it encompasses a spin the wheel style unveiling of the free stock.
 It adds a bit of fun to a process that is usually quite boring.